Pirates of the Caribbean (attraction): History

 The original installation at Disneyland was manufactured by Arrow Development and Arrow consulted on the next two installations.
 The ride's passenger carrying boats are very similar to those in a patent assigned to Walt Disney Productions, but filed by Edgar A. Morgan, one of the founders of Arrow Development.
 Arrow participated in the design and development of many rides at Disneyland from 1953.

 There are 630,000 gallons of water, 53 audio-animatronic animals and birds, and 75 audio-animatronic pirates and villagers in the ride, and it takes three days to empty and refill the "bayou" for renovations.
 Across from the boarding area within the ride is the Blue Bayou Restaurant, made to look like the backyard dinner party of a southern plantation.
 The restaurant opened the same day as the ride, and is considered one of the original theme restaurants.

 The debut of Magic Kingdom at Walt Disney World in 1971 brought many popular rides from Disneyland to the East Coast, but Pirates of the Caribbean was not among them.
 As the Caribbean region is geographically located near Florida, it was thought a Caribbean-themed ride would not hold the same mystique as it did in California.
 Instead, the Western River Expedition with Big Thunder Mountain would replace the ride with a similar boat ride and other rides.
-Walt Disney World visitors were vocal in their disappointment at the missing ride, leading Disney to quickly announce a Florida version instead of the Western River Expedition.
+However, Disney later announced a Florida version of Pirates of the Caribbean instead of the Western River Expedition.
 The new Pirates of the Caribbean ride opened on December 15, 1973.
 Additional iterations of Pirates of the Caribbean later opened at Disney parks in Tokyo and Paris.

 The opening of the Disney Gallery in 1987 also coincided with the ride's outside queue area being completely redone to improve traffic flows.
 A bridge walkway was built in front of the entrance to allow crowds to pass through New Orleans Square without causing traffic jams with the guests waiting in line for the ride.